Sammi Cheng: 1995–1996: After, Can't Let You Go, Never Want to Give You Up, Worth It and Passion

-The album’s lead single, "Worth It" (值得), topped multiple music charts and Karaoke charts across Mandarin-speaking regions.
-The second single, "Betray" (背叛), received stronger response in Hong Kong, earned the “Favorite Mandarin Song (至尊最愛國語歌)” awardwhile the third single, "Depend On" (依靠), was also promoted.
+The album's lead single, "Worth It" (值得), topped multiple music charts and Karaoke charts across Mandarin-speaking regions.
+The second single, "Betray" (背叛), received stronger response in Hong Kong, earned the "Favorite Mandarin Song (至尊最愛國語歌)" award while the third single, "Depend On" (依靠), was also promoted.
 In addition, "Beware Of Woman (Mandarin version)" (小心女人) and "Fragile" (脆弱) were released as promotional singles, primarily promoted through karaoke bars in Taiwan.

-In October 1996, Sammi Cheng announced her first solo concert, TCBY Sammi X Live 96 (TCBY鄭秀文X空間演唱會), to be held at the Hong Kong Coliseum.
+In October 1996, Cheng announced her first solo concert, TCBY Sammi X Live 96 (TCBY鄭秀文X空間演唱會), to be held at the Hong Kong Coliseum.
 The concert ran for eight consecutive shows, with tickets selling out one month before the opening, setting a record for female singers at the Coliseum in 1996.
 Promoter Cheung Yiu-wing revealed that 90 percent of tickets were sold within three days, noting the strong response.
 Due to scheduling constraints, no additional shows could be added, but sixteen concerts were planned for 1997.

 The eight concerts began on 10 November 1996, staged in a three-sided configuration at the newly renovated venue, accommodating more than 7,000 spectators each night.
 All eight shows were sold out, with three extra rows of seating added per performance, drawing a total audience of around 60,000.
 A live album was subsequently released, with the LD edition selling 50,000 copies and the CD edition receiving platinum certification from the IFPI (Hong Kong Group) for two consecutive years, reaching cumulative sales of 100,000 copies—the Best-selling live album by a female singer in Hong Kong during the 1990s.
-Cheng also received the “My Favorite Concert (我最喜愛的演唱會)” award, voted by more than 30,000 attendees.
+Cheng also received the "My Favorite Concert (我最喜愛的演唱會)" award, voted by more than 30,000 attendees.